Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

 **H-Flip UV**

-This function mirrors the H-Flip UV button in the Curve Control Window.
+This function mirrors the H-Flip UV button in the :ref:`Curve Control Window<curve-control-window>`.

 It will flip the UV rectangle horizontally.